sony/genwarp/README.md

 #### (Recommended) Install MDE module

 The model requires depth maps to generate novel views.
 To this end, users can install one of Monocular Depth Estimation (MDE) models publicly available.
-We recommend ZoeDepth.
+We used and therefore recommend ZoeDepth.

 ``` shell
 git clone git@github.com:isl-org/ZoeDepth.git extern/ZoeDepth
 ```

+To use ZoeDepth, please install `requirements_dev.txt` for additional packages.

 #### API